jwdelta/FastBindRank/README.md

 We welcome any bug reports, enhancement requests, and other contributions.
 To submit a bug report or enhancement request, please use the GitHub issues tracker.

+## Academic and Commercial Use

+FastBindRank is freely available for academic research.

+For commercial use, licensing, or partnership inquiries, please contact Yale Ventures:

+**Alexander Turo**
+Yale Ventures
+alexander.turo@yale.edu

 ## License

 This project is licensed under the terms of the MIT license.